-The Taking wings centre, the building specially dedicated to vocational training, was inaugurated on 18th February 2006.
-With an area of 1200 m2 divided over two floors, it is shaped in a ‘U’ and organized around a covered central hall.
+The Take Wings Center, the building specially dedicated to vocational training, was inaugurated on 18th February 2006.
+With an area of 1200 m2 divided over two floors, it is U-shaped and organized around a covered central hall.
 An access ramp allows wheelchair access to the first floor.
-Beneficiaries from Maison Chance come from the Shelter to the Take Wing Center with our bus or by their own, by wheelchair.
-Four workshops are offered: sewing, painting, woodwork and IT.
+Beneficiaries from Maison Chance come from the Shelter to the Take Wing Center with our bus or on their own, by wheelchair.
+Five workshops are offered: sewing, painting, woodwork, stone cutting and IT.
 A teacher is in charge of each workshop.
 Offices (Vietnamese and international) are also located in the building.

-Initially designed as an expressive outlet, the painting workshop has taken-off in the last few years and now serves as a true professional project for the beneficiaries, of whom more than half are disabled.
+Initially designed as an expressive outlet, the painting workshop has taken-off in the last few years and now serves as a true professional project for the beneficiaries, who are all disabled.
 The apprentices initially learn basic techniques about drawing and painting.
-Many of them are today able to carry out graphic design and special painting requests for publicity advertisements, oil paintings, and hand-painted greeting cards, as well as creating their own paintings.
+Many of them are today able to carry out graphic design and special painting requests for advertisement materials, oil paintings, and hand-painted greeting cards, as well as creating their own paintings.

 Seamstresses and workshop designers are trained in basic stitching techniques.
 This knowledge allows them to carry out each stage of production, a great personal satisfaction.